Martin Khor

-He took part in the Helsinki Process on Globalisation and Democracy.
+He also participated in the Helsinki Process on Globalisation and Democracy.

 Khor sat on the board of directors of the International Forum on Globalization.

-Khor was a columnist for The Star from 1978 to 2019.
+Khor was also a long-standing columnist for The Star newspaper from 1978 to 2019.

-He studied at Cambridge University and the Universiti Sains of Malaysia.
-He was an economist there.
+He was trained as an economist at the University of Cambridge and Universiti Sains of Malaysia.

 Illness and death

-Khor had been fighting cancer since 2015, and he had returned to Penang to fight it.
-He died on April 1, 2020.
-His wake was held at the funeral parlor at Mount Erskine on the following day and his funeral was held on April 2nd at the same location.
-He had a daughter and a wife.
+In 2015, Khor was diagnosed with cancer and returned to his hometown, Penang, to fight it.
+He succumbed to it on the 1st of April 2020.
+His wake was held at the Mount Erskine funeral parlour and his funeral was held the next day at the same location under Covid restrictions.
+He was survived by a wife and a daughter.
 Datuk Seri Mohamad Hasan paid tribute to him.